glutengo/rendering-strategies/backend/res/posts/vue/vue.md

 ### Avoid duplicated requests

 When adding server side rendering, we did make sure that our application was always able to display all data with minimal adjustments to the code.
-However our application is performing some unneeded requests because it re-fetches data which was already given in the DOM before our client application was mounted.
+However our application is performing some unneeded requests, because it re-fetches data which was already given in the DOM before our client application was mounted.
 So we have three unneeded XHR requests performed by our browser application: The data for the current post, the list of rendering options and the post list.
 All of this data is already given when we load the initial document from the server, so we want to get rid of these redundant requests.